John and Lisa Holmquist of rural Dassel have been named Meeker Soil and Water Conservation District's 2018 Outstanding Conservationists.

 John and Lisa have owned their fourth generation farm since 1999.
 John's great-grandfather, Per O. Holmquist, originally settled the property in the 1800s.

 The Holmquists actively manage their land through prescribed burns.
 They control buckthorn and other unwanted species mechanically as well as with their four goats and two donkeys, and they manage 23 wood duck houses on their property.

-Nick and Joan Olson were honored at a luncheon sponsored by the Minnesota Association of Soil and Water Conservation Districts with support from The Farmer magazine at the MASWCD Convention held in Bloomington, Minnesota, on December 5.
+John and Lisa Holmquist will be honored at a luncheon sponsored by the Minnesota Association of Soil and Water Conservation Districts with support from The Farmer magazine at the MASWCD convention to be held in Bloomington, Minnesota, on December 11.